elishaadamu/elisha/_posts/2024-01-13-Blog-as-Code-Part1.md

 ## Create our own Favicons

-Okay so when I first did this I missed this step, and wondered why when I shared my site with others, or looked at the browsers tab icon for my site it was a default chirpy icon.
+Okay so when I first set this all up, I missed this step, and wondered why when I shared my site with others, or looked at the browsers tab icon for my site it was the default chirpy icon.

 Well it turns out we have to generate our own Favicons, thankfully this is not as hard as it sounds, and we can use our Avatar as the source image.